 The Judicial Affairs Office helps to support a safe environment for the entire campus community, through the Board of Trustee-approved policies called the Student Conduct Code.
 The Student Conduct Code thoroughly explains the due process procedures for incidents that violate University policies.
-A copy of the Code is available in the Department of Student Life, located in Main Classroom, Room 106.
+A copy of the Code is available in the Department of Student Life, located in Main Classroom, Room 106, or at www.csuohio.edu/studentlife/conduct/scc.html